storj-archived/storj.io/content/privacy-policy/privacyPolicy.md

 <p>When you use our Services, we may automatically collect information from your devices.
 For example, we may collect:</p>

 <ul>
-	<li><b>Log Information</b>: We collect log information when you use our Services, including access times, pages viewed, IP address, and the web page that referred you to our website.</li>
+	<li><p><b>Log Information</b>: We collect log information when you use our Services, including access times, pages viewed, IP address, and the web page that referred you to our website.</li></p>
-	<li><b>Device Information</b>: We collect information about the computer or mobile device you use to access our Services, including the hardware model, operating system and version, your web browser, and device identifiers (including a network ID used to communicate with other nodes on the platform).</li>
+	<li><p><b>Device Information</b>: We collect information about the computer or mobile device you use to access our Services, including the hardware model, operating system and version, your web browser, and device identifiers (including a network ID used to communicate with other nodes on the platform).</li></p>
-	<li><b>Location information</b>: We collect and process general information about the location of the device from which you are accessing the Service (e.g., approximate geographic location inferred from an IP address).</li>
+	<li><p><b>Location information</b>: We collect and process general information about the location of the device from which you are accessing the Service (e.g., approximate geographic location inferred from an IP address).</li></p>
-	<li><b>Telemetry Information</b>: If you use the Software, we may collect the amount of free and used storage space on your device, bandwidth upload and download speeds, and other statistics about your device and network connection.</li>
+	<li><p><b>Telemetry Information</b>: If you use the Software, we may collect the amount of free and used storage space on your device, bandwidth upload and download speeds, and other statistics about your device and network connection.</li></p>
-	<li><b>Performance Information</b>: If you are a User, we may collect the amount of data transferred via our Services, the contract associated with the transferred data, and a log of the outcome (success or failure) of audits performed on your node.</li>
+	<li><p><b>Performance Information</b>: If you are a User, we may collect the amount of data transferred via our Services, the contract associated with the transferred data, and a log of the outcome (success or failure) of audits performed on your node.</li></p>
-	<li><b>Usage Information</b>: If you use our Storage Services, we may collect metadata about your usage and the file shards that are distributed via the Storage Services (including shard size, number of shards and frequency of access), and we may record instances in which you have used your private key to authenticate communications.</li>
+	<li><p><b>Usage Information</b>: If you use our Storage Services, we may collect metadata about your usage and the file shards that are distributed via the Storage Services (including shard size, number of shards and frequency of access), and we may record instances in which you have used your private key to authenticate communications.</li></p>
-	<li><b>Information Collected by Cookies and Other Tracking Technologies via Our Services</b>: We and our service providers use various technologies to collect information when you interact with our websites and mobile apps, including cookies and web beacons.
+	<li><p><b>Information Collected by Cookies and Other Tracking Technologies via Our Services</b>: We and our service providers use various technologies to collect information when you interact with our websites and mobile apps, including cookies and web beacons.
 Cookies are small data files that are stored on your device when you visit a website, which enable us to collect information about your device identifiers, web browsers used to access the Services, pages or features viewed, time spent on pages, mobile app performance and links clicked.
-Web beacons (or pixel tags) are electronic images that may be used in our web services or emails to help deliver cookies, count website visits, understand usage and determine the effectiveness of our email marketing campaigns. </li>
+Web beacons (or pixel tags) are electronic images that may be used in our web services or emails to help deliver cookies, count website visits, understand usage and determine the effectiveness of our email marketing campaigns. </li></p>
 </ul>

 <p><b>2.&nbsp;&nbsp;Use of Information</b></p>